Pathway Tools Installation Guide

 If your site allows web access only via a proxy server, click here.

-- A relational database server such as Oracle version 10 or MySQL version 5.1 is optional, not required (more below).
+- A MySQL relational database server (version 5.7) is optional, not required (more below)

 - Web server: A web server (httpd) such as Apache is not needed because Pathway Tools

 - Web browser: If you run Pathway Tools as a desktop